mikependon/RepoDB.NET/pages/features/batchoperations.md

 ### Batch Execution

 The generated packed statements are being executed against the database only once.
 Behind the scene, the library is batching the execution due to the fact that ADO.NET is limited only to 2100 parameters.
-Through these batches, the caller is able to define the best batch number based on the situations and scenarios (i.e.: Number of Columns, Network Latency, etc).
+Through these batches, the caller is able to define the best batch number based on the situations and scenarios (i.e.: Number of Columns, Network Latency, Type of Data, etc).

-> We highly recommend to always use the batch operations over normal operation when working with multiple rows.
-Also, use the batch operations over bulk operations if the number of rows you are working is less than 1000.
+> We highly recommend to always use the batch operations over the normal operations when working with multiple rows.
+Also, use the batch operations over the bulk operations if the number of rows you are working is less than 1000.